 International Labour Organisation on free trades unions ratified by the Polish People's Republic.

 2. The right to strike as well as safety of those on strike and their supporters are guaranteed.

-3. Freedom of speech and freedom to print and publish are guaranteed as provided by the Constitution of the Polish People's Republic; that independent publishing houses are not persecuted; and that mass media are made available to the representatives of all denominations.
+3. Freedom of speech and freedom to print and publish are guaranteed as provided by the Constitution of the Polish People's

-and 1976 are allowed to return to work; Students expelled from
+4. a) The workers sacked after the strikes of 1970 and 1976 are allowed to return to work; Students expelled from

 universities for their convictions are allowed to return to schools.